Chemical Free Living:

 - Go for stainless steel water bottles instead of plastic

 This one has started being removed from some products but we’d be remiss if we didn’t mention it.
 Triclosan is a synthetic pesticide with a bad reputation as a carcinogen & hormone disruptor.
 It’s also known to cause liver damage and the development of antibiotic-resistant bacteria.
 It’s still in a multitude of products like hand sanitizers, antibacterial cleaners, toothpaste and deodorant.
 The good news is that it’s typically listed on labels so that you can avoid it.

-Now you know you can make major progress towards a toxic chemical free home by avoiding the top 10 toxic villains above.
+Now you know you can make great progress towards a toxic chemical free home by avoiding the top 10 toxic villains above.
 And yes you can keep your beloved non stick pans, but after you’ve eliminated the ingredients above, we’re sorry to say that it’s time for them to go too!
 More on that here.
 And remember, when it comes to cleaning and disinfecting, we’ve got you covered with Force of Nature, our mighty little appliance that uses electricity to convert just salt, water and vinegar into a multipurpose cleaner and EPA registered disinfectant.
 Force of Nature kills 99.9% of germs and is EPA registered for use against COVID-19 as well as for disinfecting hospitals.